tintin10q/uhhh/README.md

    - Click "Start" to begin tracking

 2. **During Your Speech**:
-   - Press the "Uhh" button each time you use this filler word
+   - Press the "Uhh" button each time you or the speaker uses a filler word
    - The application will record the timestamp and update statistics in real-time
    - View the live histogram to see your filler word distribution